Your Experience Aboard an Ecosystems Surveys Branch Cruise

 try on their survival suits during a drill.

-If sailing on the Bigelow or the Sharp, schedules vary and you will be contacted with the details of sailing day.
+Schedules for vessels vary and you will be contacted with the details of sailing day.

 personnel required to be on board one hour prior to sailing.
 Once you